 At A level, we follow a parallel tripartite path through academic studies in Western Classical music (including unprepared listening, a set work and a set genre), composition (a range of creative briefs may be attempted as well as a free composition created at any point during the course) and performance (which may include playing solo, playing in an ensemble or accompanying another musician, as well as a combination of any of these).
 Both composition and performance are examined as coursework submitted towards the end of the two-year course.

 Creating informed musicians in the classroom has tremendous benefits on the wide and ambitious range of activities we can offer outside of it.
 There is always a real buzz around a St Paul’s concert and the Music School is never silent during the school day.
-Symphony and Chamber Orchestras are supported by two training orchestras (for strings and wind/percussion) and a raft of smaller specialist ensembles (such as flutes, recorders or percussion) in addition to traditional chamber music groups such as wind quintets, piano trios and string quartets.
-Jazz is a particular strength of the department (with a loyal local following at venues such as The Bull’s Head in Barnes) and many boys take part in the Big Band or large Saxophone Group, as well as a number of smaller combos.
+Symphony and Chamber Orchestras are supported by two training orchestras (for strings and wind/percussion) and professional visiting musicians are engaged to lead a raft of the smaller ensembles both classical and jazz.
+Traditional chamber music groups such as wind quintets, piano trios and string quartets met regularly.
+Jazz is a particular strength of the department (with a loyal local following at venues such as The Bull’s Head in Barnes and many boys take part in the Big Band or large Saxophone Group, as well as a number of smaller combos.
 A large and thriving Chapel Choir and select Chamber Choir perform sacred and concert repertoire both in school and at prestigious external venues and there are two a cappella groups that perform a wide range of lighter material.
 A full spectrum of performance opportunities, from informal lunchtime recitals to large-scale choral and orchestral concerts is offered, as well as a Music Society that provides forum for musical debate and stimulating talks, mostly from distinguished outside speakers.

 After St Paul's